 She also takes a whack at defining both compassion and empathy.
 The latter she characterizes as “the skill set to bring compassion alive,” and as the way in which we “communicate that deep love for people ... so they know they’re not alone.”
 She also emphasizes that empathy is something we can teach, skills we can consciously hone.
 By her definition, compassion is a little trickier.

 Dr. Brown characterizes compassion as “a deeply held belief that we’re inextricably connected to each other by something rooted in love and goodness.”
 While understood that way, compassion might be tough to teach, but it sure sounds like something we can (at least) cultivate.

-In a workshop I’ve been giving around the country this conference season, I’ve shared Dr. Brown’s interview and asked people to focus on that powerful question: What if people are doing the best they can?
+In a workshop I’ve given around the country, I shared Dr. Brown’s interview and asked people to focus on that powerful question: What if people are doing the best they can?

 To me, that question—and the emotional and intellectual process it sparks if we really engage it— is the sweet spot between compassion and empathy.

 When we encounter a difficult situation in our work (in other words, daily), responding to it with this question—with this assumption—has a genuinely transformative power.

 Someone arrives to relinquish a 14-year-old diabetic cat.
 You get to work in the morning to find a box of kittens or a dog leashed to the door with a hastily scribbled note (or no note at all) describing why they were left behind.
 A potential adopter insists on a particular pet; you’re convinced it’s a terrible idea.

 Safe to assume plenty of us have experienced scenarios like these, right?
 Probably also not a stretch to imagine that our reactions have sounded something like:

 “How could they?
 What is WRONG with people?”